-In some countries and cultures copying and publishing is not considered to be a crime.
+copying and publishing are not considered to be a crime.
 There it is believed that any work becomes public information once it is published and can be freely used by others.
-However in the United States and in some other Western countries plagiarism is considered a very serious offense.
+However, in the United States and in some other Western countries plagiarism is considered a very serious offense.
 A student can get expelled, a writer, researcher can lose their jobs and even face imprisonment.

-Only that material can be plagiarized which is not protected by copyright laws.
-Documents like: standard/common works like calendar, logical and unoriginal reprints of public domain works, freeware software available without any restriction, facts, ideas and processes and phone books.
+which is not protected by copyright laws.
+Documents like: standard/common works like calendar, logical and unoriginal reprints of public domain works, freeware software available without any restriction, facts, ideas and processes, and phone books.

 You should always do your own original work and avoid plagiarism at all costs.
 If you do need to quote you must give credit to the originator of the quote and document it properly.
 Paraphrasing is another form of plagiarism that must be avoided.